bekemeier/Paper_PoS/readme.txt

 7. "Plot_MOUS_loop.m":
 		This script visualizes t-statistics on cortical surfaces separately for each hemisphere and for lateral and medial views.
 		Maps are thresholded using the minimum t-value that survives temporal permutation testing and spatial FDR correction (t_thresh).
 Significant values are projected onto cortical surface maps for each hemisphere using a colormap.

+8. 	"post_hocs_MOUS.m"
+		The script performs time-resolved non-parametric paired permutation tests on regression coefficients extracted from significant parcels.
+		For each timepoint, a paired t-statistic is computed across subjects comparing two conditions (e.g., verb vs adjective, verb vs noun, adjective vs noun).
+		Multiple comparisons across time are accounted for by using a max-statistic procedure based on 5000 permutations.
+ 		Significant timepoints are identified at α = 0.0167 (Bonferroni-corrected for three comparisons).
+9. "FDR_correction_posthocs.m"
+		This script aggregates time-resolved post-hoc permutation p-values across all previously identified significant parcels and performs spatial multiple-comparisons correction.
+		For each parcel, the minimum uncorrected p-value across time is extracted for each contrast (verb vs noun, adjective vs noun, verb vs adjective), yielding one summary statistic per parcel.
+		These parcel-level p-values are then corrected for multiple comparisons across space using the Benjamini–Hochberg false discovery rate (FDR) procedure.
+		Parcels surviving FDR correction are identified as showing reliable post-hoc effects, and their corresponding significant timepoints (uncorrected p < 0.0167) are retained for interpretation and visualization.
+10. "Plot_PostHoc_curves.m"
+		This script reconstructs parcel-wise post-hoc PoS effects and visualizes their temporal evolution as waveforms, allowing inspection of when and how specific PoS contrasts emerge over time in individual cortical regions.